- Sleep Products

 However, these circadian changes also affect the times of day when teenagers feel more tired and more awake.
 Many teens will not feel sleepy until late at night — 11pm to 12am in some cases — and as a result, they often wake up later in the morning.

 To accommodate teen sleepers, the CDC has recommended that middle and high school classes begin at 830am.
 However, 42 of the 50 states have noted that their public schools begin earlier in the day — and for many, the average start time falls between 7am and 730am.

-Early start times require adolescents to rise between 5am to 6am.
+Early school start times require adolescents to rise between 5am to 6am.
 Considering the circadian rhythm shifts that occur in teens, this means that many teenagers are forced to get up hours ahead of their natural wake-up times.

-Extracurricular activities: Middle and high school is a busy time for many teenagers.
+Middle and high school is a busy time for many teenagers.
 On top of studying — which typically requires several hours per week in order to achieve passing grades — other commitments for adolescents may include athletics, after-school clubs, and social activities.
 Many older teenagers hold down part-time jobs, as well.
 All of these variables can affect how much sleep teens get, especially on the weekends.

 For many, blue light exposure is one of the main culprits.
 Most electronic devices with screens — including televisions, computers, and smartphones — emit blue light, which has been linked to poor sleep quality and limited sleep duration.
-Other factors that affect sleep hygiene include diet, exercise, bedroom setting factors (such as light and temperature), and exposure to substances like tobacco and alcohol.
+Other factors that affect sleep hygiene include diet, exercise, bedroom environment (such as light and temperature), and exposure to substances like tobacco and alcohol.

 When teens do not get enough sleep on a nightly or weekly basis, the following complications often occur: